skinnerjc/inspect_proxmox_sandbox/README.md

                 vm_source_config=VmSourceConfig(
                     built_in="ubuntu24.04" # currently supported: "ubuntu24.04"; see schema.py
                 ),
-                name="romeo", # name is optional, but recommended - it will be shown in the Proxmox GUI ram_mb=512, # optional, default is 2048 MB vcpus=4, # optional, default is 2.
+                name="romeo", # name is optional, but recommended - it will be shown in the Proxmox GUI.
+Must be a valid DNS name. ram_mb=512, # optional, default is 2048 MB vcpus=4, # optional, default is 2.
 No attempt is made to check that this will fit in the Proxmox host. uefi_boot=True, # optional, default is False.
 Generally only needed for Windows VMs.